 The Kingdom of Denmark is a constitutional monarchy.
 The reigning monarch, Queen Margrethe II, ascended the throne in 1972.
 The heir to the throne, Crown Prince Frederik, is married to Australian-born Crown Princess Mary.

-Australia and Denmark share a bilateral relationship based on cooperation on a range of issues in international fora, a strong commitment to global security, and people-to-people links established over two centuries of migration.
+Australia and Denmark share a bilateral relationship based on close cooperation on a range of issues in international forums, a strong commitment to global security, and people-to-people links established over two centuries of migration.
 The Australian Embassy in Copenhagen re-opened in 2000 after closing in 1997.
 The Danish Embassy in Canberra which closed in 2002, re-opened in September 2007.
 Denmark retains consulates in most state capital cities of Australia.

-According to the 2011 census, over 54,000 Australians claim Danish ancestry.
+According to the 2016 census, over 59,000 Australians claim Danish ancestry.
 Australia's profile in Denmark, and vice-versa, was boosted by the marriage in May 2004 of Australian-born Mary Donaldson to Denmark's Crown Prince Frederik.